-Title 37 of the Code of Federal Regulations, part 1, is proposed to be amended as follows:
+Title 37 of the Code of Federal Regulations, Part 1, is amended as follows:

-Section 1.14: Section 1.14(i)(1)(ii) is proposed to be amended to exclude members of the public from obtaining a copy of the written opinion of the United States International Searching Authority (ISA/US) until the expiration of thirty months from the priority date of the international application.
-Under PCT rule 44ter.1 (as amended), the ISA is not permitted to allow access to the written opinion of the ISA before the expiration of 30 months from the priority date unless authorized by the applicant.
+Section 1.14: Sections 1.14(g)(1)(ii) and 1.14(g)(3) are amended to exclude members of the public from obtaining a copy of the written opinion of the United States International Searching Authority (ISA/US) until the expiration of thirty months from the priority date of the international application.
+Under PCT Rule 44ter.1 (as amended), the ISA is not permitted to allow access to the written opinion of the ISA before the expiration of thirty months from the priority date unless authorized by the applicant.

-Section 1.413: Section 1.413(c) is proposed to be amended to reflect the additional major function of the ISA/US of preparing and transmitting written opinions.
+Section 1.413: Section 1.413(c) is amended to reflect the additional major function of the ISA/US of preparing and transmitting written opinions.

-Section 1.421: Section 1.421(b) is proposed to be amended to remove reference to § 1.425, which will be removed.
-Under PCT rule 26.2bis(a) (as amended), the international application will be considered to satisfy the signature requirement for purposes of PCT Article 14(1)(a)(i) if the request is signed by at least one applicant (except that all of the applicants' signatures will still be required for withdrawals, see discussion of § 1.421(g)).
+Section 1.421: Section 1.421(b) is amended to remove reference to § 1.425 (§ 1.425 is removed).
+Under PCT Rule 26.2bis(a) (as amended), the international application will be considered to satisfy the signature requirement for purposes of PCT Article 14(1)(a)(i) if the request is signed by at least one applicant (except that all of the applicants' signatures will still be required for withdrawals, see discussion of § 1.421(g)).
 Accordingly, the current requirement in § 1.425 that the failure of an inventor to sign the request in an international application designating the United States will only be excused where the inventor could not be found or reached after diligent effort or refused to sign the request will no longer be applicable.
-Section 1.421(b) is also proposed to be amended to include the requirement of § 1.424 that joint inventors must jointly apply for an international application.
-Section 1.424 is proposed to be removed (see discussion of § 1.424).
+Section 1.421(b) is also amended to include the requirement of § 1.424 that joint inventors must jointly apply for an international application.
+Section 1.424 is removed (see discussion of § 1.424).

-Section 1.421(c) is proposed to be amended as a consequence of the change to PCT rule 4.9, as the United States will always be designated upon filing of an international application.
+Section 1.421(c) is amended as a consequence of the change to PCT Rule 4.9, as the United States will always be designated upon filing of an international application.

-Section 1.421(d) is proposed to be amended to reflect the change to PCT rule 90.4(d) permitting the RO to waive the requirement for a separate power of attorney.
+Section 1.421(d) is amended to reflect the change to PCT Rule 90.4(d) permitting the RO to waive the requirement for a separate power of attorney.

-Section 1.421(f) is proposed to be amended to clarify that for purposes of requests under PCT rule 92bis to effect a change in an indication concerning the applicant, agent or common representative, such requests may be required to be signed by all applicants.
+Section 1.421(f) is amended to clarify that for purposes of requests under PCT Rule 92bis to effect a change in an indication concerning the applicant, agent or common representative, such requests may be required to be signed by all applicants.

-Section 1.421(g) is proposed to be amended to remove the text of PCT rule 92bis as unnecessary and to clarify that for purposes of withdrawals under PCT rule 90bis of the international application, designations, priority claim, Demand or elections, the request for withdrawal must be signed by all applicants.
+Section 1.421(g) is amended to remove the text of PCT Rule 92bis as unnecessary and to clarify that for purposes of withdrawals under PCT

+Rule 90bis of the international application, designations, priority claim, demand or elections, the request for withdrawal must be signed by all applicants.
 Furthermore, where the request for withdrawal is signed by an attorney, agent, or common representative, a power of attorney from the applicants appointing that attorney, agent or common representative will be required.
-This proposed clarification is consistent with PCT rule 90.4(e) (as amended), which prohibits the RO, ISA, IPEA, and IB from waiving the separate power of attorney requirement in cases of withdrawals under rule 90bis.
+This clarification is consistent with PCT Rule 90.4(e) (as amended), which prohibits the RO, ISA, IPEA, and IB from waiving the separate power of attorney requirement in cases of withdrawals under Rule 90bis.
 An exception to this signature requirement is made in cases where an inventor cannot be found or reached after diligent effort.
-See PCT rule 90bis.5(b).
+See PCT Rule 90bis.5(b).

-Section 1.424: This section is proposed to be removed.
-The requirement in 1.424 regarding the naming of joint inventors in international applications will be moved to § 1.421(b).
+Section 1.424: This section is removed.
+The requirement in § 1.424 regarding the naming of joint inventors in international applications will be moved to § 1.421(b).
 The further requirement relating to signature requirements of joint inventors, including reference to § 1.425, will no longer be applicable (see discussion of § 1.421(b)).